-In today’s Sales Insight blog post I felt it would be a good idea to spend some time looking at the power of using “Insights” to get in front of more prospects and drive increased sales.
+In today’s Sales Insight blog post I felt it would be a good idea to spend some time looking at the power of using “Insights” to get in front of more sales prospects and drive increased sales.

 Using Insights To Cut Through The Noise